I walked with the urgency and excitement of an addict trying to get his fix.

 Media Consumption Experience

-If you hate other humans and, for example, are under house arrest or in a very luxurious prison, enjoying media in pure isolation is an amazing media device.
+If you hate other humans and, for example, you are under house arrest or in a very luxurious prison, enjoying media in pure isolation is an amazing media device.

 You can immerse yourself in movies, videos, or photos, and the experience is sometimes much better than reality.